gbrembati/terraform-cloudguard-gke/3-aws-onboarding/README.md

 3. Create an account in [United States Region](https://secure.dome9.com/v2/register/invite)

 ## Prerequisite
-You would need to give as parameter the External ID, that can be obtained here in a new onboarding here:
+You would need to give as parameter the External ID, that can be obtained during the onboarding wizard:
 ![AWS External ID](/zimages/aws-external-id.jpg)

 ## How to launch the template